yanaga/azure-obs-vm/README.md

 Azure to run OBS for live streaming.

 ## Build VM
-Go to https://portal.azure.com/#create/Microsoft.Template and use the `build_vm_template.json` and the `template_parameters.json` to initially build the base VM.
+Go to https://portal.azure.com/#create/Microsoft.Template, select "Build your own template in the editor" and load the the `template_parameters.json` and `build_vm_template.json` (in that order) to initially build the base VM.

 When the provisioning process is complete, RDP connect to the VM and be sure